Connect with us

 Data from the Kenya National Bureau of Statistics indicate that Kenya imported about 866,000 metric tonnes of steel last year, with over 70,000 tonnes (8 per cent) being sourced from Turkey.

-The exporters’ decision to intensify their marketing campaign in Kenya has been informed by the growing appetite for steel in the country as well as the shrinking demand for the metal from the European markets, where the construction industry has slowed down.
+The exporters’ decision to intensify their marketing campaign in Kenya has been informed by the growing appetite for steel in the country as well as the shrinking demand for metal from the European markets, where the construction industry has slowed down.

 “The Kenyan construction sector could shore up sales for Turkish steel makers, whose export business has been hit by the credit crisis in European countries,” Mr Ekinci said.

-Turkey is Europe’s second largest crude steel producer and the tenth largest in the world.
+Turkey is Europe’s second-largest crude steel producer and the tenth-largest in the world.

-However, a decline in the local construction industry following a hike in interest rates since October 2011 has resulted in a huge slowdown in steel consumption.
+However, a decline in the local construction industry following a hike in interest rates in October 2011 has resulted in a huge slowdown in steel consumption.
 Official data shows that steel imports from Turkey fell by more than half from January to August this year.

 Analysts expect the sales to pick up following the Central Bank of Kenya’s (CBK) decision to lower the base rate to 13 per cent from 16.5 per cent earlier in the month.